TimVermant/Wall-System/README.md

 ## Credits

+### External code
 Since camera movement wasn't the focus of this project, I used a simple camera movement script that I found online: https://gist.github.com/gunderson/d7f096bd07874f31671306318019d996

+### Packages
+For the visuals of the walls I donwloaded Walls and Floors v1 and for the ground texture I used the Outdoor Ground Textures asset pack